 Since their early days, Fantasy has grown into a much bigger digital agency.
 They now work with big corporates like Porsche, USA Today, and Mitsubishi.

 Fantasy currently employs about 50 people, down from a few years ago when they enjoyed even greater popularity.

 One of the oldest industrial design firms that have been working with clients for over 50 years.

 One of the old players in the design world, Frog turned 50 last year.
 Originally more of an industrial design and branding firm, they turned to the digital world and became better there as well as technology evolved.

-Frog does everything design, from designing furniture and hardware to branding and mobile apps.
+Frog does everything, from designing furniture and hardware to branding and website design.
 To compete with Ideo, Frog also got on the innovation bandwagon.
-Now you can read the terms “digital transformation” and “strategy” on many pages of their website.
+Now you can read the terms “digital transformation” and “digital strategy” on many pages of their website.

 Should anyone declare a single multinational design company, Frog would earn that title.
 They currently operate from 10 offices around the world.

 Still strong in industrial design today, Frog shines best with projects where digital interfaces, hardware, and branding all get involved together.